omlins/ParallelStencil.jl/README.md

 ```
 The corresponding file can be found [here](/examples/diffusion3D_multigpucpu_novis_noperf.jl).

-Thanks to [ImplicitGlobalGrid.jl], only a few function calls had to be added in order to turn the previous single GPU/CPU solver into a multi-XPU solver (omitted unmodified lines are represented with `#(...)`):
+Thanks to [ImplicitGlobalGrid.jl], only a few function calls had to be added in order to turn the previous single GPU/CPU solver into a multi-xPU solver (omitted unmodified lines are represented with `#(...)`):
 ```julia
 #(...)
 using ImplicitGlobalGrid